vassilidzuba/zmdlib/README.md

     while (true) {
         const elem = try next(&it);

-        // do somthing with elem
+        // do something with elem

         if (elem.type == ElemType.endDocument) {
             break;